12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 12. Repotting Shock

-Repotting Asparagus Fern may cause it some transplanting shock which may lead to some leaves wilting and dropping before it can adjust to the new growing conditions.
+Repotting will cause some transplanting shock, which can result in some leaves wilting and dropping, before the plant can adjust to the new growing conditions.

-• To minimize repotting shock, water your Asparagus Fern thoroughly one day before repotting.
+• To minimize repotting shock, water the Asparagus Fern thoroughly one day before repotting.
 A well hydrated plant experiences less shock and is easier to divide.

 You liked it?
 Share on social media.